Skip to main content

 New Year’s Day, not quite escaped No man’s land.

 We weren’t expecting much for today, based on the forecast, so we’re kind of pleased with the 20km we managed to grab first thing at the limit of the wind direction we can use.
+Low expectations, high hopes for this leg of the journey and the year ahead!!

 The visibility started poor and deteriorated to the point where you wouldn’t be able to see a man eating crevasse right in front of you so we stopped.